 Explore the diversity of crawling, flying, and hopping insects with this program!
 Students discover insect survival mechanisms, such as mimicry and camouflage.
 They investigate insect life cycles and use magnification tools to examine insects up close and personal.
-Young entomologists develop an
+Young entomologists develop an appreciation for the diversity of insects in our watershed habitats as they collect data and communicate their observations about insects and non-insects.

-Science SOL: 2.1, 2.4, 2.5, 2.7, 2.8; 3.1, 3.4 Math SOL: 2.15, 2.16; 3.15, 3.16
+Science SOL: 2.1, 2.4, 2.5, 2.7, 2.8; 3.1, 3.4, 3.8

+Math SOL: 2.PFA.1, 3.PFA.1